mozilla/vinz-clortho/README.md

 ### Step N: Creating Public/Private Keypairs

-You will need a public and private key pair to act as a [Persona IdP](https://developer.mozilla.org/en-US/docs/Persona/Implementing_a_Persona_IdP).
+You will need a public and secret key pair to act as a [Persona IdP](https://developer.mozilla.org/en-US/docs/Persona/Implementing_a_Persona_IdP).

-    > cd server/config
+    > cd scripts
-    > openssl genrsa -out private-key.pem 2048
+    > ./gen_keys.js

-    > openssl rsa -in private-key.pem -pubout > public-key.pem
+The `gen_keys.js` command can be run directly.
+It will write two files into `server/config`, `public-key.json` and `secret-key.json`.

 ### Step N: Creating a Configuration File

     > cd server/config
     > cp local.json-dist local.json

 ## Deployment